- “Board” means the Board of Directors of the Company

 - Determine that a sound and effective approach has been followed in developing a Cyber and Space Risk policy.

-- Determine that management has in place relevant policies and procedures, and that these are periodically reviewed and updated;
+- Determine that management has in place relevant policies and procedures, and procedures, and that these are periodically reviewed and updated;

 - Determine that the appropriate processes are in place for management to exercise delegated authorities including review of the Delegations Policy;